agmcarthur/Biochem-3BP3/Lab_10_Machine_Learning/README.md

 <a name="testing"></a>
 ## Evaluating a Classification Model

-Now that we have trained our model on our training set, we want to test it on the held-out 20% test set.
+Now that we have trained our model on our training set, we want to test it on the held-out 20% test set using the **Evaluate a Fitted Model** tool.
 Remember to remove the sample ID and subtype columns when predicting on the test set.

 ![upload](./figures/step3_testing1.png)

+In this section, we select the genes as these are the data the model is evaluating to classify the cancer samples:

 ![upload](./figures/step3_testing2.png)

+We are evaluating accuracy, so we need to compare our model's predictions against the clinical *subtype* labels:

 ![upload](./figures/step3_testing3.png)